kirubhel/Social_pay_latest/Backend/src/pkg/notifications/README.md

 Reference: [Reference]
 Date: [Date] at [Time]

-Winners choose and use Social Pay!
+Winners choose and use SocialPay!
 ```

 **For Merchants:**